avnet-iotconnect/proteus-neai-demo/README.md

 * Copy your two individual device certificates from the folder you saved in Step 4 into this folder. **You cannot copy the whole certificate folder, you must copy the individual *.pem* and *.crt* files.**

-* Back in the *proteus-neai-demo-main* directory, open up the file *config.py* in a generic text editor.
+* In the *proteus-neai-demo-main/python-files* directory, open up the file *config.py* in a generic text editor.

 * To find your CPID and Environment, navigate to your main IoTConnect dashboard page, hover your cursor over the gear icon on the tollbar located on the far-left side of the page, and then click "Key Vault":